-Ask your child how they'd like to decorate the space and devise a plan that satisfies his or her individual aesthetic and your tidying-up desires.
+Ask your child how they'd like to decorate their small kids room and devise a plan that satisfies his or her individual aesthetic and your tidying-up desires.
 Bold-statement motifs, vividly painted furniture with easy-clean finishes, and Technicolor schemes give the tiniest digs a heaping helping of panache.
-Creative types are sure to enjoy a wall clad in magnetic chalkboard paint that doubles as a message center, art gallery, and doodling surface; install a rack with plenty of shelves and hooks near the top of the blackboard, but still within reach of your child, to enlarge on the wall's purpose.
+This patriotic room gets its style from statement-making wallpaper, accents, and wall hangings.
+A practical hardwood floor makes it easy to change the room's style without a costly renovation as the child grows older.

 Clear the Decks

-It's important to contain clutter so surfaces stay neat and there's a continuous sweep of floor available for playtimes, slumber-party sleeping bags, and hanging out with friends.
-If your budget allows, opt for built-ins that provide storage within and display space up top.
-Outfit closets with adjustable closet organizers that will adapt to your maturing child's changing wardrobes.
+It's important to contain clutter in small kids' rooms so surfaces stay neat and there's a continuous sweep of floor available for playtimes, slumber-party sleeping bags, and hanging out with friends.
+If your budget allows, opt for built-ins that provide storage within reach and display space up top.
+Or, for kids bedroom ideas on a budget, outfit closets with adjustable organizers that will adapt to your maturing child's changing wardrobes.
 Equip underused corners, bookcases, or wall-mounted shelves with lively hued stackable bins and boxes and oversize baskets that corral stuffed animals, academic papers, and cherished mementos.
 Create an open-air closet of sorts by mounting sturdy hooks at kid-height on a door or wall so kids can effortlessly put away and retrieve outerwear, backpacks, and sporting gear.